NLnetLabs/routinator/source/manual-page.rst

 subdirectory *tals* under the directory specified in this option.
 The default location, if no options are used at all is :file:`$HOME/.rpki-cache/tals`.

-This directory can be created and populated with the TALs of the five Regional Internet Registries (RIRs) via the :command:`init` command.
+Routinator  comes  with a set of commonly used TALs that can be used to populate the TAL directory via the init command.
+By default,  the  command  will  install the TALs of the five Regional Internet Registries (RIRs) necessary for the complete global RPKI repository.

 If the directory does exist, Routinator will use all files with an extension of *.tal* in this directory.
 This means that you can add and remove trust